Table of Contents

 God does test us (1 Thessalonians 2:4; Job 7:18; Psalm 17: 3; 11:4-5; 26:2).
 But the tests that we encounter should never be understood as allowed for the purpose of luring us to sin.
 James wrote, “Let no one say when he is tempted, “I am being tempted by God,” for God cannot be tempted with evil, and he himself tempts no one” (James 1:13).

-Personal faith goes through the process of testing that it might shine brighter (1 Corinthians 3:13, 15; Hebrews 12:29; Revelation 1:14; 2:18; 19:12).
-God tested Abraham when He asked him to offer Isaac as a sacrifice (Hebrews 11:17).
+Personal faith goes through the process of trying that it might shine brighter (1 Corinthians 3:13, 15; Hebrews 12:29; Revelation 1:14; 2:18; 19:12).
+God tried Abraham when He asked him to offer Isaac as a sacrifice (Hebrews 11:17).
 Abraham needed to go through this difficult experience in order that his faith might reach maturity.
-And God tested Joseph (Psalm 105:19) and his faithfulness was greatly rewarded.
+And God tried Joseph (Psalm 105:19) and his faithfulness was greatly rewarded.

-Also, God allowed calamity to come upon ancient Israel to test the nation’s loyalty to Him (Deuteronomy 13: 3; Deuteronomy 8:16).
-He tested them with the manna (Exodus 16:4; Judges 3:4).
-And He tested them by the affliction of other nations to teach them that the way of apostasy does not pay (Judges 3:1; 2:22; Judges 3:4).
-And in the NT, Christ tested Philip in order to help his faith grow (John 6:5,6).
+Also, God allowed calamity to come upon ancient Israel to try the nation’s loyalty to Him (Deuteronomy 13: 3; Deuteronomy 8:16).
+He tried them with the manna (Exodus 16:4; Judges 3:4).
+And He tried them by the affliction of other nations to teach them that the way of apostasy does not pay (Judges 3:1; 2:22; Judges 3:4).
+And in the New Testament, Christ tried Philip in order to help his faith grow (John 6:5,6).
 Thus, we see that tests are means for spiritual growth (2 Corinthians 2:9).

 Trials are inflicted by Satan but overruled by God for purposes of mercy (Romans 8:28).
 For this reason, God tells us to rejoice for “the testing of your faith produces steadfastness.
 And let steadfastness have its full effect, that you may be perfect and complete, lacking in nothing” (James 1:2-4).